Top Chinese envoy to visit Ukraine, Russia on 'peace' mission | Law-Order

 Since February, Beijing has heavily promoted a 12-point proposal for a political settlement of the Ukraine crisis.
 But the plan, launched on the first anniversary of Russia's invasion, was largely a reiteration of China's previous lines on the war.
 It urged both sides to agree to a gradual de-escalation and warned against the use of nuclear weapons.

+"This visit is a very good (opportunity) to promote communication and dialogue with all parties, and make clear all parties' bottom lines," said Wang Huiyao, president of the Center for China and Globalization thinktank in Beijing.
 Kyiv has ruled out the idea of any territorial concessions to Russia and has said it wants every inch of its land back.
 Russia annexed the Crimean peninsula in 2014 and since last year has claimed to have annexed four other Ukrainian regions, which Moscow now calls Russian land.
-Throughout the war, China has refrained from condemning its strategic ally Moscow or referring to its actions as an "invasion", leading to criticism from European countries and the United States which have questioned China's credibility as a potential broker in the conflict.

-Whatever message Li delivers will be carefully scrutinised given the unease among Western nations over Xi's meeting with his "dear friend" Russian President Vladimir Putin in March, and the two countries' commitment to a "no limits" partnership less than three weeks before the invasion, which Moscow called a "special military operation".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)